paxdotdev/pax/lab-journal-zb.md

 Will it be straightforward to move away from the current way of instantiating ExpandedNodes?
    Yes, should be straightforward.
 We simply create them in the rendering recursive workhorse; we could straightforwardly shunt this into properties computation.
 Main challenge is figuring out the shape of pointers between instance nodes and ExpandedNodes
-Think through the relationship between ExpandedNodes, dyn RenderNode, and property-related lifecycle methods
+Think through the relationship between ExpandedNodes, dyn InstanceNode, and property-related lifecycle methods

 Perhaps we rotate the manifold currently between `instance node` and `repeat expanded node` — `instance node` vs. `properties expanded node` or `properties-render-node`

 We should also reconsider how we store and retrieve ExpandedNodes.
-Instead of the current cache, are these nodes findable via `dyn RenderNode` ?
+Instead of the current cache, are these nodes findable via `dyn InstanceNode` ?
 Do we store them in a separate table and share Rcs?
 Make sure to address recursability (through ExpandedNodes) along the way